Don’t Let a Difficult Client Disrupt Your Business.

-Difficult clients often simply need a platform to be heard.
+Once you do take a client on, and you discover these underlying issues, it's best to kindly approach them and ask them what is going on.
+The key in this situation is to be the listener in the conversation.
+Difficult clients often desire a platform to be heard.
 Perhaps they’re tired of compromises or they didn’t understand what the home buying process was really going to be like.
-In cases like these, it’s important to let that person get everything they need to say out in the open.
-As REALTOR® Cynthia Nakaya says, allowing the client to talk until they finish “serves two purposes: One, they get their concerns off their chest and they know I care.
-Two, I find out if any of their concerns are legitimate.
-Many times the concerns have no ground, but if it's important to the client, I need to give them a place to express those concerns.”
+In cases like these, it’s important to let that person open up to you so you can properly assess their perspective.
+As REALTOR® Cynthia Nakaya says, allowing the client to talk until they finish “serves two purposes: One, they get their concerns off their chest and they know you care.
+Two, you find out if any of their concerns are legitimate.
+Many times the concerns have no ground, but if it's important to the client, you need to give them a place to express those concerns.”

 The one thing that is guaranteed to escalate an issue is becoming angry and adding fuel to the fire.
-No matter how your client rants and raves, it is never okay for you to follow suit (as much as you may want to).
-Instead of exploding into a full-blown argument, try to take a pause and understand things from the client’s perspective.
-Home buying and selling is a difficult process whether it’s your first or fifth time and each client will deal with that in their own way.
-Be prepared for buyer’s remorse, procrastination, and other common emotional phases throughout the process.
-Don’t let the usual outbursts and issues faze you.
+No matter how your client rants and raves, it is never okay for you to lose your cool.
+Instead of fueling the argument, take a pause and try and understand things from the client’s perspective.
+Home buying and selling is a difficult process for everyone for many different reasons.
+Losing your cool instead of assessing if the client is experiencing common issues like buyer’s remorse, procrastination, or other common emotional phases will only expedite the situation down the rabbit hole of turmoil.